 A small animal room for exotic animals

-This will give us the ability to rescue adult dogs and allow us to offer boarding facilities for cats and dogs.
-The boarding facilities will help fund the shelter’s day-to-day operations and fill a business need here in the Dryden area.
+This structure gives us the ability to rescue adult dogs and allows us to offer boarding facilities for cats and dogs.
+The boarding facilities is some help in funding the shelter’s day-to-day operations and fill a business need here in the Dryden area.

+!!!UPDATE!!!!
 With our Trap-Neuter-Release program, we have spayed 125 females (up from 35), neutered 121 males (up from 27) and rescued and socialized) 142 feral kittens (up from 99).
-We currently manage 8 feral cat colonies.
+We currently manage 9 (up from 9) feral cat colonies.
 T-N-R has proven to be the most efficient and cost effective way of controlling the over-population of cats.

 !!!UPDATE!!!!
 When we receive enough in donations of pet food we provide them to the local Food Bank so those less fortunate can have the love and enjoyment of a pet.
-With the use of your generous donations of cat and dog food, Canadian Tire Money, Extra Food Bucks, we have provided 2439lbs of food to date.
+With the use of your generous donations of cat and dog food, Canadian Tire Money, Extra Food Bucks, we have provided 3965 lbs of food to date.
 Christmas is near…please look for SCPN FOOD BANK donation boxes in town and help us fill them to help people in need to feed their animals!
 Please consider giving some of your time to help Second Chance continue the work of rescue and sheltering.
 We have so many opportunities for you to consider.

 In partnership with Think Recycle and the Ontario Electronic Stewardship, our recycle program has diverted over 50,000 kg of waste from landfills and has raised $13,000.
 It continues to be one of our busiest fundraisers!

 Second Chance Pet Network (SCPN) operates strictly on donations received from the citizens of Dryden and surrounding areas and its own fundraising activities.
 We have had many community supported fund raisers in the past 4 years and will continue to run them as we have the people power to do so.
 All the manpower required to operate the shelter and related activities and the thrift shop comes from volunteers.